arturfast/basic-resume-template/basic-resume-template.typ

   ]
 }

-// Everything has to be warped up in this
+// Everything has to be wrapped up in this
 #let page_layout(left: "", right: "") = {
   grid(columns: (60%, 40%), [#left], [#right])
 }